-That’s when I decided to get my conceal carry permit…and shortly after that I started mentally going through the various scenarios and I recalled the aftermath of my first incident and started thinking about how lucky I got (small country town, several LEO acquaintances) and thought if I’m going to start protecting myself and family from deadly physical threats with deadly force, then I need some protection/help to fend off any over zealous prosecutors and/or frivolous lawsuits from the victim and/or their family and that’s when I joined USCCA.
+That’s when I decided to get my conceal carry permit…and shortly after that I started mentally going through the various scenarios and I recalled the aftermath of my first incident and started thinking about how lucky I got (small country town, several LEO acquaintances) and thought if I’m going to start protecting myself and family from deadly physical threats with deadly force, then I need some protection/help to fend off any over zealous prosecutors and/or frivolous lawsuits from the attacker and/or their family and that’s when I joined USCCA.
 And I’ve been training ever since.

 I started carrying because one day I got a call saying “I’m going to kill you “.
 Within two weeks, I had attended CCW class.
 Already had a cpl weapons and still keep them beside me or IWB when I’m out.